cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 - used for distributed processing of large data sets (big data) in a clustered system containing simple, low-cost hardware components.
 Hadoop is designed to scale from a single system to a cluster containing thousands of computing nodes.
 Tasks are assigned to a node in the cluster, and Hadoop arranges communica- tion between nodes to manage parallel computations to process and coalesce results.
 Hadoop also detects and manages failures in nodes, providing an efficient and highly reliable distributed computing service.
 Hadoop is organized around the following three components:
-1. A distributed file system that manages data and files across distributed com- puting nodes.
+1. A distributed file system that manages data and files across distributed computing nodes.
 2. The YARN (“Yet Another Resource Negotiator”) framework, which manages resources within the cluster as well as scheduling tasks on nodes in the cluster.
 3. The MapReduce system, which allows parallel processing of data across nodes in the cluster.
 Hadoop is designed to run on Linux systems, and Hadoop applications